Skip to main content

 Mosquito larval samples are collected from sources of standing water such as marshes, impounds, backyard fountains, fishponds, water under buildings, storm drains, containers, creeks, and tree holes.
 A District vector control technician uses a dipper to take a sample of the water and visually determines whether any mosquito larvae are present.
 The technician then transports the sample to the laboratory for the larvae to be counted and identified.

-The most frequently occurring species was Culiseta incidens, detected in 52% of January larval samples.
+The most frequently occurring species was Culiseta incidens, detected in 35% of February larval samples.
 This mosquito is found year-round in San Mateo County in a variety of sources, especially backyard fountains, and fishponds.

-Marsh breeding species, such as Culiseta inornata and Aedes washinoi, were also collected frequently.
-The larvae of these mosquito species are abundant in winter months after rainfall fills their breeding sources.
-These mosquito species are not known to transmit human disease.
+Marsh breeding species, such as Aedes squamiger and Aedes washinoi were also collected frequently.
 The District takes particular care to monitor the saline or brackish marsh areas that breed Aedes squamiger, as this species has the potential to emerge in huge numbers when the weather warms up.
 Although this species does not currently vector any diseases in this region, they are known to be voracious day-biting mosquitoes.
-Aedes squamiger occurred in 13% of larval samples this January.
+Aedes squamiger occurred in 22 % of larval samples this February.

 Google Charts Tutorial

-Page last reviewed: February 7, 2025
+Page last reviewed: March 6, 2025

 Join our mailing list